somleng/freeswitch-config/README.md

 #### FreeSwitch CLI

 In order to access the FreeSwitch CLI ssh into your instance, run the docker container which contains FreeSwitch in interactive mode with `/bin/bash`, then from within the container, run the `fs_cli` command specifying the host and password parameters.
-The host can be found by inspecting the running freeswitch instance's container and the event socket password is in your `freeswitch_secrets.xml`.
+The host can be found by inspecting the running freeswitch instance's container.

 The following commands are useful.